 In addition, from an Ayurvedic perspective, by removing this coating you improve your ability to taste your food, which makes it more satisfying.
-By increasing your taste reception, not only do you eat less, you also eliminate the need to add more sugar, salt, or excessive spice to the food to make it more flavorful.
-Western medicine is also beginning to acknowledge coating on the tongue as a sign of poor health.
+By increasing your taste reception, not only do you eat less, but you also eliminate the need to add more sugar, salt, or excessive spice to the food to make it more flavorful.
+Western medicine is also beginning to acknowledge the coating on the tongue as a sign of poor health.

 - According to Wikipedia, the tongue is the home for upwards of 500 different kinds of bacteria which are responsible for 80-95% of our bad breath.
 The rough surface of the tongue provides ideal hiding places for them; and the coating of leftover food debris, as well as, the rotting dead cells and mucus from the sinuses help keep them safely hidden and protected from normal oral cleaning.
 Tongue Scraper helps you keep your breath fresh by allowing you to scrape off mucous and debris from the tongue and clean the toxins buildup on the tongue.

-What kind of Tongue scraper to Use?
+What kind of Tongue Scraper to Use?

 Tongue Cleaner Directions: Rinse Your Mouth with cold water, hold the tongue scraper in both hands, pulling back to front, and gently glide along the surface of your tongue.
 Repeat 8-12 times.
 Rinse your mouth with cold water and clean your tongue scraper.
 For best results follow up directly with oil pulling.

 CAUTION: if you have any irritation of the tongue, cuts or open sores, give your tongue a chance to heal before using the cleaner.